Mark Harris (Welsh footballer): International career

 Harris represented Wales at under-17 level, scoring the winning goal against Montenegro in Minsk to secure Wales a place in the Elite Round of qualification for the 2015 UEFA European Under-17 Championship.
 He went on to be called up to the under-19 team and on 12 November 2016 he scored Wales' second goal of a 3–2 victory over England, only to score an own goal two minutes later; despite the victory Wales failed to qualify for the 2017 UEFA European Under-19 Championship.
 In May 2017, Rob Page named Harris in the Wales under-20 squad for the 2017 Toulon Tournament.
 After making his debut for the side in the tournament opener against Ivory Coast as a substitute in place of Tyler Roberts, Harris was named in the starting line-up in Wales' remaining two group matches against France and Bahrain as Wales were eliminated in the group stage.
 He made a total of two appearances for the under-17s, five appearances for the under-19s and three appearances for the under-20s.
 Harris made his debut for the under-21 side on 1 September 2017, coming on as a substitute in place of Tyler Roberts in a 3–0 victory over Switzerland.

 On 30 August 2021, Harris received his first call up to the senior squad as manager Rob Page sought replacements for the injured Aaron Ramsey, Joe Rodon, George Thomas and Neco Williams.
 He made his debut on 5 September, replacing clubmate Rubin Colwill in the 57th-minute of a 3–2 victory against Belarus in a 2022 FIFA World Cup qualification game.
 In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

 Style of play

 Harris is a versatile forward, able to play as a striker, winger, or behind the striker.
-Harris has said that "I don't mind playing up front in a two, my main strength I would say is running in behind and getting at defenders".
+Harris has said "I don't mind playing up front in a two, my main strength I would say is running in behind and getting at defenders".
 Newport County manager Mike Flynn stated that "he's a good finisher, makes intelligent runs, and is very quick".